hind legs

 This way, by training the hind legs, the weight goes off the fragile front legs.

-All Six Keys of Straightness Training and the logical order of progressive exercises will help you with that.
+The logical system of progressive exercises will help you with that.